 My favorite poem is Hands, which is included in the book.
 I actually did an art project on it in college – taking photos of people’s hands, and using it to illustrate the poem on a website.

-My favorite new-to-me poem from this collection was the very first poem in the book – Love Poem #137.
+My favorite new-to-me poem from No Matter the Wreckage was the very first poem in the book – Love Poem #137.
 One line in particular spoke to me.
 I’ve had it stuck in my head ever since, and it will probably make its way into my vows whenever I get married.

 “I will love you with too many commas,